 Project title: Applying Deep Learning to Detect and Classify Ocean Wildlife

-Project description: The U.S. Fish & Wildlife Service (FWS) is using airborne remote sensing technologies to improve aerial migratory bird surveys with the objectives of: 1) enhancing safety of aircrews by allowing flight at higher altitudes, 2) improving the quality of wildlife population data by minimizing errors and quantifying uncertainty.
+Project description: The U.S. Fish and Wildlife Service (FWS) is using airborne remote sensing technologies to improve aerial migratory bird surveys.
+Project objectives are to 1) enhance safety of aircrews by allowing flight at higher altitudes and 2) improve the quality of wildlife population data by minimizing errors and quantifying uncertainty.
 Deep learning methods are being advanced to automate data processing and improve the cost-efficiency of remote sensing technologies for surveys covering broad geographic areas and generating very large image datasets.
 The FWS is partnering with the Bureau of Ocean Energy Management (BOEM), U.S. Geological Survey (USGS), academic institutions, and private contractors to accomplish these objectives.
 Initial focus has been on marine bird and other wildlife surveys given overlapping agency requirements for these data.
 The project is part of the Atlantic Marine Assessment Program for Protected Species (AMAPPS).
 Because of the focus on marine wildlife, the project has implications for informing renewable energy development and may increase the efficiency of both public and private environmental monitoring programs.
-In FY2023, FWS, with support from BOEM, outfitted a second aircraft with advanced remote sensing technology to be stationed on the Atlantic coast.
+In fiscal year 2023, FWS, with support from BOEM, outfitted a second aircraft with advanced remote sensing technology to be stationed on the Atlantic coast.
 The two aircraft stationed in Florida and Maine will assist in covering the broad geography where data collection is needed.
-This updated system includes hardware and software to collect imagery with a sub-cm spatial resolution with georeferencing support.
-The collaboration has now collected more than 3 million images in the marine environment, spanning from Marine to Florida (example, Figure 1).
+This updated system includes hardware and software to collect imagery at sub-cm spatial resolution with georeferencing support.
+The collaboration has now collected more than 3 million images in the marine environment, spanning from Marine to Florida.
 A cutting-edge artificial intelligence/deep learning algorithm has been developed to automatically detect seabirds in imagery.
-On-board hardware and software enables image processing and machine learning computations while in flight..
-This detection algorithm has >90% accuracy across a wide range of taxa.
+Onboard hardware and software enable image processing and machine learning computations while in flight.
+This detection algorithm has higher than 90% accuracy across a wide range of taxa.
 Avian experts are now labeling species in imagery to provide training data for future species classification models.
 Preliminary results of deep learning models to classify species have shown promising results, but a wide breadth of imagery will need to be examined to ensure model predictions can be reliably applied to new imagery that is obtained.
 Overall, the efficiency gained by these technologies will help inform diverse management decisions, such as the development of renewable energy in Outer Continental Shelf systems, population monitoring for species of concern, and the setting of harvest limits for species that utilize these habitats.

 Sensor Type: Camera;